 Bursting with flavor, this pumpkin pie recipe is my very favorite.
 It’s rich, smooth, and tastes incredible on my homemade pie crust and served with whipped cream.

-I spent the majority of my incredibly awesome week last week testing pumpkin pie recipes.
-And when I say awesome, I really mean frustrating because testing the perfect pumpkin pie recipe is a lot more challenging than one would assume!
-Fresh pumpkin, canned pumpkin, ginger, no ginger, brown sugar, white sugar, cornstarch, flour, no cornstarch, no flour, and O-M-G how do I decorate it and make it look pretty for my blog?
+Did you know that testing the perfect pumpkin pie recipe is a lot more challenging than one would assume!?
+Fresh pumpkin, canned pumpkin, ginger, no ginger, brown sugar, white sugar, cornstarch, flour, no cornstarch, no flour…?

-But I think I cracked the pumpkin pie code.
+But I finally I cracked the pumpkin pie code.
 I grew up in a house of pumpkin pie lovers and absolutely no Thanksgiving was complete without a nap and a massive slice of pumpkin pie.
 What I’m trying to say is, my pumpkin pie standards are high.
 When it comes to this Thanksgiving classic, I’m a huge snob.
 And now that I’ve found the best pumpkin pie recipe, I can rest easy at night.
 And you can too! 😉

 Fresh or Canned Pumpkin in Pumpkin Pie?

 I tested this recipe with both and I truly liked the pie using canned pumpkin better.
 The canned pumpkin pumpkin pie (say that 3 times fast) was a little more sturdy when baked for the same amount of time.
 The pie baked with fresh pumpkin puree tasted grainy and a little… herbaceous?
 I prefer using fresh pumpkin puree in savory recipes, not desserts.
 This is your call, you can use either fresh or canned pumpkin.